phucanh1939/notes/docs/computer/ComputerArchitecture/Components/Memory/VirtualMemory.md

 - **Least Recently Used (LRU):** Replaces the page that has not been used for the longest time.
 - **First-In-First-Out (FIFO):** Replaces the oldest loaded page.
 - **Optimal Page Replacement:** Replaces the page that will not be used for the longest future period (requires future knowledge).

+#### Writting Operation
+Writes to secondary memory are expensive, so virtual memory uses a write-back scheme and also tracks whether a page is unchanged (using a dirty bit) to avoid writing unchanged pages

 ## Performance Considerations
 - **Page faults are slow:** Accessing data from disk is much slower than from RAM.